Does Cycling Help running endurance: Building Strength

-After I did my first bicycle tour (10 days, 1,000 miles) I was amazed how much further I could run.
+After I did my first bicycle tour (10 days, 1,000 miles) I was amazed how much further I could run, and wondering does cycling help running endurance.
 The slow burn of a moderate bicycle ride can have tremendous effects on your slow-twitch muscles.
 For an endurance ride, choose a relatively flat route of 25-50 miles.
 Most cyclists pedal about 80-110 times on a flat route, which is quite a bit slower than the cadence of a distance runner.
 If you are interested in cycling purely to improve your running, try to match your cycling pedal rhythm to your running cadence.
 For example, if your cadence is 170 per minute, you should be pedaling 170 times per minute (one revolution is made up of a pedaling motion from each foot.)
 This will probably require you to shift down a little.

 Finally, a long, slow ride is one of the most effective ways to lose weight.
 Simmering in the aerobic range (50-75 percent of your maximum heart rate) for a few hours can replace excess fat with lean muscle.